There are three different types of courses offered at UCSC in Milan:

 Italian Culture: Literature, Theatre, Cinema, Music, Philosophy and History

 Fashion and Design

 Review the UCSC website for more information regarding course offerings.

-UCSC Italian language and culture courses and the regular UCSC courses taught in Italian are graded using the Italian Grading System which ranges from 18/30 to 30/30.
+UCSC Italian language and culture courses and the regular UCSC courses taught in Italian are graded using the Italian Grading System in which passing grades range from 18/30 to 30/30.
 International Curriculum program courses (taught in English) are letter graded, following the U.S. grading system.

 General Education Information for UAlbany Students

 Credits earned on this program will automatically satisfy the International Perspectives requirement.
 Three credits of foreign language study will satisfy the Foreign Language requirement.
 No additional approval is required for you to earn these general elective credits.